 Interdisciplinary Studies: Africana Studies Major, Bachelor of Arts (BA)

 The Bachelor of Arts in Interdisciplinary Studies: Africana Studies program is designed to provide students with a thorough and interdisciplinary understanding of the aspirations, achievements, struggles, and contributions of individuals and groups in African and African American communities.
 This program deeply examines concepts like Afrocentricity, black nationalism, liberation ideology, and Critical Race Theory, all within a comprehensive historical framework that spans both domestic and international contexts.
 Students are encouraged to work closely with an Africana Studies faculty advisor to select an appropriate minor.
-In addition, ensuring a well-rounded and cohesive educational experience are 12 credits of required Interdisciplinary Core courses that emphasize an integrated approach to understanding complex, real-world problems.
+Ensuring a well-rounded and cohesive educational experience are 12 credits of required Interdisciplinary Core courses that emphasize an integrated approach to understanding complex, real-world problems.

 How does this degree compare with other Interdisciplinary Studies degree options?
 Review the program comparison table for detailed information.